Sharon Bulova

-Early life
+Early life and education

 One of four children of Lawrence King Schuster, Sr. and the former Mary Suzanne Knox, Sharon Schuster grew up in Pikesville, Maryland, a suburb of Baltimore.
 In 1966, Schuster married scientist Richard T. Bulova and the couple moved to Fairfax County, where Richard worked at Fort Belvoir.
 After living in Woodbridge for a short time, in 1971, they moved back to Fairfax County, buying a house in the Kings Park West neighborhood of Fairfax.

 Bulova was elected vice president of the Kings Park West Civic Association, then became president when the existing president moved to Korea.
 In 1984, Annandale District Supervisor Audrey Moore hired Bulova.

 Political career

 In 1987, Bulova was working as a legislative aide to Annandale District Supervisor Audrey Moore when Moore decided to challenge Republican Jack Herrity for the Chair of the Fairfax County Board of Supervisors.
 Moore encouraged Bulova to replace her on the Board; Bulova declared her candidacy in April 1987.

 Bulova, a Democrat, defeated Republican D. Patrick Mullins for the Annandale District seat in the November 1987 election, and was sworn in the following January.

 In 1988, Bulova became a member of the Northern Virginia Transportation Commission.

 In her first term as supervisor, Bulova focused on transportation, environmental and educational issues.
 One of her major projects, which she had begun working on while still on Audrey Moore's staff, was the Virginia Railway Express commuter rail service.

 Bulova announced her run for a second term as supervisor in February 1991.
 Though Democratic chair Audrey Moore was deeply unpopular, and despite the Republican strategy of tying all the board's Democrats to deeply unpopular chair Audrey Moore, Bulova won reelection as supervisor from the renamed Braddock District in November 1991, defeating Paul E. Jenkins.

 In her 1995 run, Bulova handily defeated the Republican candidate, restaurant owner Paul A. Romano, III.

 Bulova was unopposed for her runs as Braddock District Supervisor in 1999 and 2003.
 She defeated Carey C. Campbell in the 2007 election for Braddock District supervisor with over 80% of the vote.